PlumyGames/mgpp/docs-shared/mindustry/game-spec-base-location.md

 As default, mgpp will download `v136`.

 ##### Notations
-- latest: To download the latest official Mindustry from [Mindustry official release](https://github.com/Anuken/Mindustry/releases), such as `v136`.
+- latest: To download the latest official Mindustry from [Mindustry official release](https://github.com/Anuken/Mindustry/releases), such as `v126.2`.
+NOTE: It will skip the pre-release.

 === "Groovy"